 What to do next

 If you want to manually create the required subnets instead of having the pod deployment process create them, configure the newly created VNet with the subnets you will use for the pod.
-See the steps in Optionally Create the Pod's Required Subnets on your VNet in Microsoft Azure.
+See the steps in Optionally Create the Pod's Required Subnets on your VNet in Microsoft Azure and When Using Existing Subnets for a Horizon Cloud Pod in Microsoft Azure.

 Configure the newly created VNet with a working DNS service and connectivity to the Active Directory service you will use with your pod.
 See the steps in Configure the Virtual Network's DNS Server.

-Ensure your VNet configuration, in terms of your firewalls and other network behavior, adheres to the pod deployment DNS, ports, and protocols requirements described in DNS, Ports, Protocols Requirements for a Horizon Cloud Pod in Microsoft Azure.
+Ensure your VNet configuration, in terms of your firewalls and other network behavior, adheres to the pod deployment DNS, ports, and protocols requirements described in DNS Requirements for a Horizon Cloud Pod in Microsoft Azure and Ports and Protocols Requirements for a Horizon Cloud Pod at the September 2019 Release's Manifest Level.